luisomoreau/Embedded-Machine-Learning-Lab/README.md

 ![device-connected](assets/device-connected.png)

-Jump the the `Data acquisition` tab:
+Jump to the `Data acquisition` tab:

 You will see on the upper left corner two tabs: `Training data` and `Test data`: